Gyoniku Sausage: Classic Japanese Fish Sausage

 Where to Buy

-Gyoniku Sausage is one of the most common and beloved sausages in Japan, so the fish sausage is available in most supermarkets and convenience stores around the country.
-What is better, despite its deliciousness, the O-Sakana Sausage is generally inexpensive compared to pork sausages.
+Gyoniku Sausage is one of the most common and loved sausages in Japan.
+So the fish sausage is available in most supermarkets and convenience stores around the country.

 (Reference Page: Wikipedia 魚肉ソーセージ )